RuedigerVoigt/exoskeleton/documentation/progress-reports-via-email.md

 * **send_start_msg** (bool / default: True): whether to send a start message
 * **send_finish_msg** (bool / default: False): send a message when the bot finishes (requires that is set up to finish once the queue is empty).
-* **milestone_num** (int / default: None): Send a mail everytime a certain number of tasks has been handled.
-Setting it to 1000 means, that you get an email after each 1,000 queue items are handeled.
+* **milestone_num** (int / default: None): Send a mail every time a certain number of tasks has been handled.
+Setting it to 1000 means, that you get an email after each 1,000 queue items are handled.

 `send_start_msg` defaults to True, so the bot will right away send an email.
 This is a good way to check whether sending a mail does work.
 If the receiving mail server uses [greylisting](https://en.wikipedia.org/wiki/Greylisting "Wikipedia on this method to reduce spam by introducing wait time for unknown senders"), it may initially take some minutes to get this email.